-Archaeobotanical database for macro-residue records
+Archaeobotanical database for macro-remain records

 Inquiries about the IPAS database to Bigna Steiner.